 Over time "jack-o'-lantern" became the popular term for a homemade object also known as a "turnip lantern," defined by Thomas Darlington in his 1887 volume The Folk-Speech of South Cheshire as "a lantern made by scooping out the inside of a turnip, carving the shell into a rude representation of the human face, and placing a lighted candle inside it."

-In some parts of Great Britain carrying turnip lanterns was considered a form of pranksterism.
+In some parts of Great Britain carrying turnip lanterns was regarded as a form of pranksterism.
 Darlington writes: "It is a common device of mischievous lads for frightening belated wayfarers on the road."
 For Catholic children it was customary to carry jack-o'-lanterns door-to-door to represent the souls of the dead while begging for soul cakes on Hallowmas (All Saints Day, Nov.
 1) and All Souls Day (Nov.
 2).
 They were also carried by parading celebrants on the night of Guy Fawkes Day (Nov.
 5).

 It wasn't until Irish immigrants brought the custom of carving jack-o'-lanterns to North America that the more commonly available pumpkin came to be used for that purpose, and not until the mid-to-late 19th century that pumpkin carving became a Halloween staple across the United States.